lukeify/notes/WebExtensions.md

 A workaround is instead of updating rules, just have one rule per ruleset and use the actually functional (in Chrome) at least `updateEnabledRulesets`.

+#### Regular expression limitations

+DNR matches conform to one of three types.
+One of these is `regexFilter`, but there is no syntax described in the WebExtensions specification for what functionality is available to regexes, as outlined in this [GitHub issue](https://github.com/w3c/webextensions/issues/344):
+Some notes on this with respect to Chrome's support.

+> In Chrome, regexpFilter is basically the syntax of the underlying RE2 library plus the additional implementation-dependent constraint that the memory usage of an individual regex may not exceed 2kb

+However, Safari `regexFilter` syntax is much more limited, and [described here](https://developer.apple.com/documentation/safariservices/creating_a_content_blocker#3030754).
+One important missing piece of functionality is OR expressions, i.e. `(gallery|poll)` to match the strings `gallery` or `poll` respectively.
+Practically, this means this rule must be split into two separate rules.

+`regexFilter` is not supported in Firefox yet.

 ### `storage`

 Defines an API where data can be persisted for a web extension.